nbrugger-tgm/JSimpage/docs/Usage.md

 	</form>
 </div>
 ````
-Now we need an JS class to register listeners and inluding and Bootstrap header in the
+Now we need an JS class to register listeners and inluding and Bootstrap header.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTI2NTc1NTgsMjM3NDcyMDQzXX0=
+eyJoaXN0b3J5IjpbLTE4MzIxNjU1OTQsMjM3NDcyMDQzXX0=
 -->